martindiphoorn/NextNote/1_setup_workspace.md

 Don't forget to give the file executable rights: `chmod +x build.sh`

-> Tip: Under windows you can call this build.bak and you can start it without "./" we assume macos or linux
+> Tip: Under windows you can call this build.bak and you can start it without "./" we assume macOs or linux

 It goes to `backend` folder and builds the backend without tests.
 This is needed as the test will fail in the current state.